The Bankrate promise

 Home equity loan

-A home equity loan is a smart choice for tile installation because you’ll be leveraging your ownership in the house to do something that positively impacts its value, and the interest could be tax-deductible (if you itemize deductions).
+A home equity loan is a smart choice for tile installation because you’ll be leveraging your ownership in the house to do something that positively impacts its value.
+Also, the interest could be tax-deductible if you choose to itemize deductions.

 Home equity line of credit